NashFP/rdbms/README.md

 ## How to get started

 This excercise will work best if test driven.
 A good place to start is with an API for creating database structures.
-Here are some rough ideas...
+Here are some rough ideas on a path forward...

 ### Creating databases
 Your database engine needs to support creating database catalogs: